Lavernock: Nature reserve

-Lavernock Point is established as a particularly fine nature reserve where wildlife interest is combined with historical interests in a dramatic and picturesque coastal reserve.
+Lavernock Point is established as a nature reserve where wildlife interest is combined with historical interests in a dramatic and picturesque coastal reserve.
 The unimproved limestone grassland supports varied and colourful plants such as dyer's greenweed, devil's-bit scabious, common spotted orchid and fleabane.
 Butterflies have been observed and recorded by the reserve's warden for over twenty years and more than twenty five species have been identified.

 Lavernock and the nearby Cosmeston Lakes continue to be an important landing point for migrating birds.
 Many bird migration routes across the Bristol Channel cross the reserve, and Steep Holm and Flat Holm islands act as staging posts.
 Bird sightings vary through the year, with visiting summer migrants, seabirds off the coast and resident breeding birds.

 The reserve is managed by the Wildlife Trust of South & West Wales who state that their aims are "To create and maintain the ideal balance between grassland, scrubland and woodland at Lavernock Point Reserve."